elifesciences/pattern-library/README.md

 * You have installed a recent version of [Docker](https://www.docker.com/).
 * You have installed a receon version of [Docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).

+Windows - [tips and tricks](/windows/README.md) - read and apply this to make sure Docker/Automatic setup work.

 ##### Note : You may encounter some errors and need to install [gulp](https://gulpjs.com/docs/en/getting-started/quick-start) manually.